This Character Is Returning To

 So far, Megan's character has been introduced through flashbacks that showed her serving in the Army and being romantically linked to Owen's (Kevin McKidd) best friend, Nathan (Martin Henderson).
 After finding out that Nathan cheated on her, Megan took off in a helicopter that went missing, and she was presumed dead.
 However, the season 13 finale revealed that Megan is still alive.
 Her presence in season 14 could provide tension for Nathan, who has a developing relationship with Meredith (Ellen Pompeo).

 Matthew Morrison, best known for his role on Glee, recently announced that he would be returning to Grey's for season 14.
 Kim Raver will also be reprising her role as Dr. Teddy Altman.
-The two-hour season 14 premiere of Grey's Anatomy is scheduled for September 28 on ABC.
+The two-hour season 14 premiere of Grey's Anatomy is scheduled for 28th September on ABC in the US.

 Read These Stories Next: